-Several soccer players and team supporters of Tshivhilidulu Hungry Vultures are lucky to be alive after two separate car accidents on Saturday.
+Several soccer players and team supporters of Tshivhilidulu Hungry Lions are lucky to be alive after two separate car accidents on Saturday.

 The team members were returning home after playing in a SAFA Vhembe MMK Administrator league match when the accident happened.
 The driver of one of the vehicles that transported the players apparently lost control.
 The vehicle overturned and rolled several metres.
 The driver of another vehicle that was carrying supporters apparently experienced problems with the vehicle’s brakes.
 This vehicle also overturned.